dowjones/namespaced-console-logger/README.md

 Minimal namespaced stdout / stderr logger with a timestamp for the browser and Node.js.

-Satisfies three requirements below and attempts to do nothing else:
+The logger satisfies three requirements below and attempts to do nothing else:

 1. Is small: has no dependencies & <50 loc (for the browser)
 2. Has a timestamp